dominicjbroadbent/dominicjbroadbent/README.md

 ## About Me
-I'm a fourthy-year PhD student at the Univeristy of Bristol's [ESPRC Centre for Doctoral Training in Computational Statistics and Data Science](https://www.bristol.ac.uk/cdt/compass/) working on data compression.
+I'm a fourth-year PhD student at the Univeristy of Bristol's [ESPRC Centre for Doctoral Training in Computational Statistics and Data Science](https://www.bristol.ac.uk/cdt/compass/) working on data compression.

 ## Personal Projects
 Kernel Herding for distribution compression - https://github.com/dominicjbroadbent/kherd